ANSH3LL/dahlia/content/docs/interface/editor.md

 **11. Center guides** &mdash; These lines represent the horizontal and vertical center points of your project when displayed on a screen.

-**12. Cursor coordinates** &mdash; The position of your cursor relative the scene is displayed here.
+**12. Cursor coordinates** &mdash; The position of your cursor relative to the scene is displayed here.

 **13. Zoom percentage** &mdash; The extent by which you have zoomed in/out is displayed here.
 You can also use the + and &ndash; buttons to zoom in or out.